ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/studio-configuration.markdown

 {PANEL: About Auto-Indexes and the Studio}

 **What are Auto-Indexes**

-When a query or patch cannot be answered by an existing index, RavenDB creates an [Auto-Index (Dynamic Index)](../../../indexes/creating-and-deploying#auto-indexes) by default.
+* Auto-indexes are created when all of the following conditions are met:
+  * A query is issued without specifying an index (a [dynamic query](../../../client-api/session/querying/how-to-query#dynamicQuery)).
+  * The query includes a filtering condition.
+  * No suitable auto-index exists that can satisfy the query.
+  * Creation of auto-indexes has not been disabled.

+* For such queries, RavenDB's Query Optimizer searches for an existing auto-index that can satisfy the query.
+  If no suitable auto-index is found, RavenDB will either [create a new auto-index](../../../indexes/creating-and-deploying#auto-indexes) or optimize an existing auto-index.

+* Note: dynamic queries can be issued either when [querying](../../../studio/database/queries/query-view#query-view) or when [patching](../../../studio/database/documents/patch-view#patch-configuration).

-These indexes are dynamically maintained to change automatically in response to changing query demands.
+* Auto-indexes are dynamically maintained to change automatically in response to changing query demands.

-After a certain amount of time that an index is not used [(30 minutes by default)](../../../server/configuration/indexing-configuration#indexing.timetowaitbeforemarkingautoindexasidleinmin), the index goes into an [idle state](../../../studio/database/indexes/indexes-list-view#index-state) and deleted after a set time-period [(72 hours by default)](../../../server/configuration/indexing-configuration#indexing.timetowaitbeforedeletingautoindexmarkedasidleinhrs).
+  After a certain amount of time that an auto-index is not used [(30 minutes by default)](../../../server/configuration/indexing-configuration#indexing.timetowaitbeforemarkingautoindexasidleinmin),
+  the index goes into an [idle state](../../../studio/database/indexes/indexes-list-view#index-state) and deleted after a set time-period [(72 hours by default)](../../../server/configuration/indexing-configuration#indexing.timetowaitbeforedeletingautoindexmarkedasidleinhrs).

-To provide for fast queries, indexes process information in the background.
+* To provide for fast queries, indexes process information in the background.
   If they are processing large datasets, each index can be demanding on I/O resources.

 **Why disable Auto-Index in Studio queries or patches**
 Some people use the Studio for one-time, ad-hoc queries and don't want a new index to start using resources.
 In a playground database, it may be worth keeping auto-indexing active, even for random queries, because you want to be able to experiment.
 On the other hand, disabling it in production can prevent expensive indexes from being created and running in the background.

 {PANEL/}